Bayesian distributionally robust variational inequalities: regularization and quantification: Model setup and background

-\begin{example} Finite mixture models provide a powerful framework for modeling complex distributions such as asset returns \cite{peel2000robust}.
-Consider two common interpretations of mixture models in finance: (i) if $Q_1,\ldots,Q_n$ represent asset returns under different market regimes from scenario analysis, then $\theta_1,\ldots,\theta_n$ are the occurrence probabilities of these regimes; (ii) if $Q_1,\ldots,Q_n$ reflect asset returns generated by different predictive models, then $\theta_1,\ldots,\theta_n$ quantify the credibility weights of the models.
-Let $\xi\sim\sum_{j=1}^n\theta^c_jQ_j$ denote the random asset return vector, and let $x\in\mathcal{X}$ denote the corresponding portfolio weights.
+\begin{example} Finite mixture models provide a flexible framework for modeling complex distributions such as asset returns \cite{peel2000robust}.
+Two common interpretations of mixture models in finance are as follows: (i) if $Q_1,\ldots,Q_n$ represent asset return distributions under different market regimes from scenario analysis, then $\theta_1,\ldots,\theta_n$ are the occurrence probabilities of these regimes; (ii) if $Q_1,\ldots,Q_n$ reflect asset returns generated by different predictive models, then $\theta_1,\ldots,\theta_n$ quantify the credibility weights of the models.
+Let $\xi\sim\sum_{j=1}^n\theta^c_jQ_j$ be the random asset return vector, and let $x\in\mathcal{X}$ denote the corresponding portfolio weights.
 Following \cite{zhu2009worst}, the distributionally robust portfolio selection problem can be formulated as:

 where the loss (e.g., disutility) function $\varphi:\mathcal{X}\times\Xi\to \mathbb{R}$ is convex and continuous in \(x\).
 A pair $(x^*, \theta^*) \in \mathcal{X} \times \hat{\Theta}_{N}$ is a saddle point of \eqref{BDRO} if and only if the following conditions hold: